ayberkt/msc-thesis/code/CantorSpace.lagda.md

               (xs ◀ (λ - → - ↓ yss is-true) × ((λ - → - ↓ yss) ⊆ U is-true)) ∥
 ```

-We will now prove that the Cantor space is compact.
+We will now prove this.

 ### Two little lemmas